Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-such that } be the subgroup of $SL(2,{\bf Z})$ leaving the spin structure fixed, the quotient $SL(2,{\bf Z})/\Gamma_{2}$ is a finite group of order six.
-The issue of global gravitational anomalies on the world-sheet was analized by Witten (see first reference in \cite{Witten-anom}).
-After this brief mathematical interlude we can pose the problem of global anomalies on the world-sheet.
-When we defined scattering measures in the previous chapter, in the measure we had to deal with the integration over metrics modulo diffeomorphisms.
-Among the latter we can distinguish the normal subgroup of orientation preserving diffeomorphisms in the identity component $\mbox{Diff}_{0}^{+}(\Sigma)$.
-The mapping class group was defined as $\Omega(\Sigma)=\mbox{Diff}^{+}(\Sigma)/\mbox{Diff}_{0}^{+}(\Sigma)$.
-Since all the quantities appearing in the bosonic string were from the beginning generally covariant, we were rather cavalier in the treatment of $\Omega(\Sigma)$.
-We need to be more careful now.
-Since the fields appearing in the fermionic string are acted on non-trivially by $\Omega(\Sigma)$, we have to ensure that the quantum theory is invariant under $\Omega(\Sigma)$.
-If we fix the spin structures of the fermions the absence of global anomalies is the requirement that the theory does not change under the action of the elements of $\Gamma_{2}$ (the subgroup of $\Omega(\Sigma)$ preserving the spin structures).
-Once this is done we can classify all possible ways of summing over spin structures which are invariant under $\Omega(\Sigma)/\Gamma_{2}$.
-This should produce all modular invariant string theories with the initial content of two-dimensional fields.
-The simplest example to analyze the action of $\Gamma_{2}$ is in the case at hand with the GSO projection.
-The simplest example we are considering has the $G$-parity projection imposed on left and right movers independently.
-Let us compute the toral partition functions in the four sectors.
-Using $q=\exp{(2\pi i\tau)}$ we obtain:
+After this brief mathematical interlude, we address the problem of global anomalies on the world-sheet, first was analyzed by Witten (see first reference in \cite{Witten-anom}).
+When defining scattering measures in sec.~\ref{sec:operator_formalism}, we needed to integrate over metrics modulo diffeomorphisms and singled out the normal subgroup of orientation-preserving diffeomorphisms in the connected component of the identity,~$\mbox{Diff}_{0}^{+}(\Sigma)$, so the mapping class group was defined as $\Omega(\Sigma)=\mbox{Diff}^{+}(\Sigma)/\mbox{Diff}_{0}^{+}(\Sigma)$.
+Since all quantities involved in the analysis of the bosonic string were from the beginning generally covariant, we were rather cavalier in the treatment of~$\Omega(\Sigma)$.
+Now, however, we need to be more careful.
+The fields in the fermionic string section are acted on non-trivially by $\Omega(\Sigma)$, so we need to ensure that the quantum theory is invariant under the mapping class group.
+If we fix the spin structures of the fermions, the absence of global anomalies is equivalent to the condition that the theory does not change under the action of~$\Gamma_{2}$, the subgroup of $\Omega(\Sigma)$ preserving the spin structures introduced above.
+One can then classify all possible ways of summing over spin structures which are invariant under $\Omega(\Sigma)/\Gamma_{2}$.
+This should produce all modular invariant string theories with the same world-sheet field content.

+Let us go back now to the case of the fermionic string, where the GSO projection is implemented independently on left- and right-movers, and compute the contribution of the four spin structures to the torus partition functions.
+Writing again~$q\equiv \exp{(2\pi i\tau)}$, we have